-The term "Subpoena" does not include a subpoena for the inspection of a person.
-(Subsection (3)(B) is limited to inspection of premises.)
-Inspection of a person is almost always a reference to the medical examination of the plaintiff in personal injury cases, and this examination is separately controlled by state discovery rules (the corresponding federal rule is FRCP 35).
-In those situations, the plaintiff is already subject to the jurisdiction of the trial state, so a subpoena is never necessary.
+The term "Subpoena" includes a subpoena duces tecum.
+The description of a subpoena in the Act is based on the language of Rule 45 of the FRCP.
+The term "Subpoena" does not include a subpoena for the inspection of a person (subsection (3)(C) is limited to inspection of premises).
+Medical examinations in a personal injury case, for example, are separately controlled by state discovery rules (the corresponding federal rule is Rule 35 of the FRCP).
+Since the plaintiff is already subject to the jurisdiction of the trial state, a subpoena is never necessary.
 SECTION 3.
-ISSUING A SUBPOENA.
-When a party presents a subpoena issued from a court of record of a foreign jurisdiction to a clerk of court in the [county or district] in which discovery sought under the subpoena may be conducted under the laws of this state, the clerk shall immediately issue a subpoena to the person to whom the foreign jurisdiction subpoena is directed and incorporate the terms used in the foreign jurisdiction subpoena.
+ISSUING A SUBPOENA. (a) A party may present a subpoena issued under authority of a court of record of a foreign jurisdiction to a clerk of court in the [county, district, circuit, or vicinage] in which discovery is sought to be conducted in this state. (b) When a party presents a subpoena issued under authority of a court of record of a foreign jurisdiction to a clerk of court in this state, the clerk shall immediately issue a subpoena to the party that requested it for service upon the person to which the foreign subpoena is directed.
+The subpoena must incorporate the terms used in the foreign subpoena and contain or be accompanied by the names, addresses, and telephone numbers of all counsel of record in the proceeding to which the subpoena relates and of any party not represented by counsel.
+Comment The term "Court of Record" was chosen to exclude non-court of record proceedings from the ambit of the Act.
+The committee concluded that extending the Act to such proceedings as arbitrations would be a significant expansion that might generate resistence to the Act.

-12 Comment

-The term "Court of Record" was chosen to exclude non-court of record proceedings from the ambit of the Act.
-The committee felt that extending the Act to such proceedings as arbitrations would be a significant expansion that might generate resistence to the Act.
 A "Court of Record" includes anyone who is authorized to issue a subpoena under the laws of that state, which usually includes an attorney of record for a party in the proceeding.
 The term "Presented" to a clerk of court includes delivering to or filing.
 Presenting a subpoena to the clerk of court in the discovery state, so that a subpoena is then issued in the name of the discovery state, is the necessary act that invokes the jurisdiction of the discovery state, which in turn makes the newly issued subpoena both enforceable and challengeable in the discovery state.